 Flu activity over the last year has been “unusually low” compared with past years, according to the Centers for Disease Control and Prevention (CDC), but that doesn't mean you should get in the habit of letting your guard down.
 In addition to following COVID-19 safety protocols, like wearing face masks when interacting with others outside of your household, maintaining social distance and frequently washing hands, which can also reduce your risk of catching the flu, it's important to learn the best ways to disinfect the house, especially if someone in your home does get infected by influenza.

-There's no doubt about it, this flu season has been brutal.
-But you’re not powerless when it comes to keeping the illness at bay.
-Just follow the recommendations of Dr. Tanya Altmann, pediatrician and spokesperson for Clorox, and Meg Roberts, president of Molly Maid cleaning company, and you’ll help keep flu germs from spreading.
+Follow these recommendations from Dr. Tanya Altmann, a pediatrician and spokesperson for Clorox, and Meg Roberts, former president of Molly Maid cleaning company, to help keep flu germs from spreading in your home.

 1. Quarantine the sick person

 The flu spreads when the sick person coughs, sneezes or even talks, affecting people as far as 6 feet away!
 Flu germs are also spread by touching a surface that has flu viruses on it.
 That’s why Roberts recommends keeping the sick person confined to one room and one bathroom.
 It reduces exposure to the rest of the family, and limits the number of rooms you have to disinfect.

 Since the flu virus can live on hard surfaces for 24 hours, it's important to clean the house after the flu has been detected.
 Disinfect surfaces that the sick person has touched, paying special attention to the sick person’s bedroom and bathroom.
 Use an antibacterial cleaner on key spots such as: tabletops, countertops, remote controls, computer keyboards, doorknobs, sinks, light switches, faucet handles, sinks, countertop, tub and toilet (including the entire seat and the toilet handle).